 - OR students may NOT use the probability option of the Mathematics Qualifying Exam as their sequence.

 - Industrial and Systems Engineering Area: Choose one of the following sequences, taking both courses in the sequence and then one of the two separate exams offered for each course:

 - Ergonomics: ISE540 and ISE544

 - OR students may NOT use the SA&O option of the Industrial and Systems Engineering Qualifying Exam as their sequence.

 The LNS and DPDS examinations are offered by the Operations Research Program, and study guides are available from the OR administrative offices.
 Students should check with the individual departments offering the other Area examinations for more information.
 Under exceptional circumstances, a student may petition to be allowed to take an exam in an area not listed above.
 Such a petition will be evaluated by the PhD qualifying examination committee to determine its appropriateness in view of the student’s background and plan of graduate research.

 Every student in the Graduate Program in Operations Research may choose to take the PhD qualifying examination at the time when he or she is ready.
 Only after passing the exam, can he or she formally organize his or her PhD Advisory Committee.

 When to Take the Exam?

-The LNS and DPDS examinations are offered once per year in the week before the fall semester begins.
+The LNS and Area examinations are offered once per year in the week before the fall semester begins.
 The schedule and duration of the exam is determined by the OR Director and faculty who actually conduct exams in each area.
-The PDQE examinations are frequently offered twice a year.

 A student entering the program with a master’s degree should take the exam within one year.
 A student entering the OR program with a bachelor’s degree should take the exam within two years.
 The student may take the exam even before a master’s degree is conferred.
 Taking the PhD qualifying examination is totally independent of getting a master’s degree.